 3. Show your product in action

-The most popular video content on Instagram is the tutorial or how-to video.
-And this format is ideal for shopping posts because it offers viewers product education and proof-of-concept.
+The most popular video content on Instagram is tutorials or how-to videos.
+This format is ideal for shopping posts because it offers viewers product education and proof-of-concept.

 Here, GoPro shows how customers enjoy using its products to capture unforgettable memories and fun experiences.